-- Pre-notification phase: No formal or informal time limits. - Phase I: 30 calendar days, but requests for information stop the clock until the requested information is provided. - Phase II: 28 calendar day, but several stop-the-clock events could potentially add months to the duration of the review process.
+- Pre-notification phase: No formal or informal time limits but typically takes 1-2 working days (if the filing is complete). - Phase I: 30 calendar days, but requests for information stop the clock until the requested information is provided. - Phase II: 28 calendar days, but several stop-the-clock events could potentially add months to the duration of the review process.